artorias961/Computer-Vision-Mutli-Threading-Sobel-Filter/README.md

 ## Installing and Setting CMake
-Go to [CMake](https://cmake.org/download/), select for you system, if you are windows user i recommend selecting **Windows x64 Installer**.
+Go to the [CMake download page](https://cmake.org/download/) and select the installer for your operating system.
+If you are using Windows, it is recommended to choose the **Windows x64 Installer**.
 ![alt text](picture_reference_readme/image-12.png)

-Double click the *.msi* file and again use the default path.
-It will make your life easier:
+Double-click the `.msi` file and use the default installation path to avoid issues later.
 ![alt text](picture_reference_readme/image-13.png)

-Now we need to open **Edit environment variables for your account**, go to **Path**, double click, go to an empty cell and type in the following (if you are using the default path):
+Open **Edit environment variables for your account**, go to **Path**, double-click it, and add the following path in an empty entry (if you used the default install location):

 ![alt text](picture_reference_readme/image-14.png)
 ![alt text](picture_reference_readme/image-15.png)